 The Restricted Fund accounts for the home support services funded by the Ministry of Health and Long-Term Care for Ontario.
-On April 1, 2007, the Local Health Integration Networks (LHINs) assumed full responsibility as managers of the local health system.
+On April 1, 2007, the Ontario Health networks assumed full responsibility as managers of the local health system.

 The General Fund accounts for the organization's operating activities with respect to unrestricted resources and restricted operating grants.